Holmgren825/openpaper/README.md

 # OpenPaper
-Just a hack at creating a publishing network.
+Just a hack at creating a publishing platform.